-Part of the recently approved sales tax increase will boost funding for ongoing street maintenance (resurfacing, pothole repair, etc.), but funding for capital-intensive streets reconstruction projects is still needed.
+Part of the May 2017 approved sales tax increase boosted funding for ongoing street maintenance (resurfacing, pothole repair, etc.), but funding for capital-intensive streets reconstruction projects was still needed.

 To fund some of these significant road-construction needs, City leaders asked voters to approve an $87 million General Obligation (GO) bond in November.
 Voters approved the bond 67.51%.